roeszler/kapthol/README.md

 ### Subsequent HTML Pages

-- __ABC / Gallery / User Case Studies Page__
+- __Gallery / User Case Studies Page__

   - This page will be the base format of three main product options provided by Kaptain Holiday to allow the user to easily investigate exactly which option is valuable to their situation.
-  - This page provides the user with supporting images and information to see what types of professionals are avialiable to manage their business while they are away.
+  - This page provides the user with supporting images and information to see what types of professionals are available to manage their business while they are away.
   - These pages are valuable to the user as they will be able to relate to the requirements and types of businesses and professionals that Kaptain Holiday typically helps.

 ![Gallery Page Pics](assets/images/readme/love_running_gallery.png)